 A student who leaves campus during the December recess or January term and wants to keep their car on campus, must park their car in a snow parking lot in case there is a snowstorm during their absence.

-Any questions regarding the winter parking season and snow emergencies should be directed to Campus Police, extension 2495.
+Any questions regarding the winter parking season and snow emergencies should be directed to Campus Safety, extension 2495.

 WINTER PARKING SEASON FOR THE CITY OF NORTHAMPTON